aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/web-streaming/README.md

 aws ec2 describe-internet-gateways --filters "Name=attachment.vpc-id,Values=$VPC_ID" --query "InternetGateways[0].InternetGatewayId" --output text
 ```

-### Custom root Path

-To enable a custom path for the Kafka topic, set the environment variable CUSTOM_PATH to true.
-If enabled, you will need to provide the path where the Kafka topic should be exposed.
-Set `CUSTOM_PATH` environment variable to `true` to enable custom path support and adding `custom_path` to your `terraform.tfvars` file.

 ### Custom Zilla Plus Role

 By default the deployment creates the Zilla Plus Role with the necessary roles and policies.
-If you want, you can specify your own role by setting `CREATE_ZILLA_PLUS_ROLE` environment variable to `false` and adding `zilla_plus_role` to your `terraform.tfvars` file.
+If you want, you can specify your own role by setting `roleName` context variable in your `cdktf.json` under `zilla-plus` object.

 List all IAM roles: